Post updated December 2018 with details about the Christmas Markets in Tegernsee, an hour’s drive from Munich.

 The Pink market can be found in Glockenbachviertel, Munich’s LGBTQ neighbourhood, which of course means it’s also home to many cool restaurants and bars.

-And once you’ve overdosed on Christmas cheer
+Back in Munich: Once you’ve overdosed on Christmas cheer

 Grab breakfast at Bäckerei Alof – a cosy bakery in the Glockenbachviertel neighbourhood, serving up strong coffee, and delicious, freshly-made pastries.